Red FaberUrban Clarence Faber

 Faber beat his own team for his first win with a major league club and did it three more times on the trip.
 When the tour ended, the Giants attempted to purchase Faber, but the White Sox refused and made him a regular in their 1914 rotation.
 From there, it was a short trip to Cooperstown.

 Urban Charles “Red” Faber was born on Sept.
-6, 1888 in Cascade, Iowa.
-He spent 20 seasons pitching for the Chicago White Sox utilizing his strong fastball and impressive spitball to pitch groundball outs.
+6, 1888, in Cascade, Iowa.
+He spent 20 seasons pitching for the Chicago White Sox, utilizing a strong fastball and impressive spitball.